The Man: A Real Thinking Man's Criminal

 The Thinker A.I. is later shown to have been "stored away" by Mr. Terrific and drafted into Checkmate as his White Bishop.
 He tried to takeover Checkmate system's but Carl Draper used a duplicate of his program to counter him.
 The Thinker later appeared in Final Crisis:Resist as a part of the resistance group.
 He winds up with the Cyborg Revenge Squad gathered by the mercenary Mr. Orr to kill Victor Stone.

 Thinker is a prisoner of The Hall of Doom, a flying prison for humans and Metas.
 He is enlisted by Heat Wave to pilot the Hall into Detroit, when he and the other prisoners try to make a break for it.
 Thinker's code is over powered by Cyborg but he is still able to crash the Hall into the bay.

 A man named DeVoe is mentioned infrequently near the end of Season 3 of "The Flash."
 He was noted by Abra Kadabra to be one of Barry's greatest foes, along with Thawne, Zoom, and Savitar.

-DeVoe will appear in Season 4 as the main antagonist.
-He will be portrayed by Neil Sandilands
+DeVoe appears in Season 4 as the main antagonist.
+He is portrayed by Neil Sandilands.